Battery Service / Safety

 Some vehicles’ batteries are located in areas such as under the front fender, under the rear seat or in the trunk.

-Your battery supplies the current necessary to start the engine. and power to components and accessories even when the vehicle's engine isn't running.
+Your battery supplies the current to start the engine, powers components even when the vehicle's engine isn't running.

 The battery also acts as voltage stabilizer for the whole electrical system.